THExKIDD/Baat-chit/README.md

 # Baat chit

 A flutter based Android chatting application.
 Baat Chit is a modern and intuitive chatting application designed to connect users seamlessly in real-time.
 Built with Flutter, the app provides a smooth and responsive messaging experience on Android devices.
 Baat Chit leverages the power of Firebase for secure authentication and real-time database management, Supabase for multimedia storage, and Google Cloud Messaging for instant notifications.
 With a clean and user-friendly interface, the app allows users to exchange messages effortlessly while ensuring data security and reliability.
-Baatein aims to redefine how users communicate, offering a platform that is both efficient and adaptable to future enhancements like media sharing, and advanced customization options.
+BaatChit aims to redefine how users communicate, offering a platform that is both efficient and adaptable to future enhancements like media sharing, and advanced customization options.

 ## Getting Started